grails-plugins/grails-mail/README.md

 ## Contributing

-Pull requests are the preferred method for submitting contributions.
-Please open an issue via that issue tracker link above and create an issue describing what your contribution addresses.
+Pull requests are the preferred way to submit contributions.
+Before submitting, please create an issue using the [issue tracker](https://github.com/gpc/grails-mail/issues), outlining the problem your contribution addresses.

-If you are contributing documentation, raising an issue is not necessary.
+For documentation contributions, creating an issue is not required.